bakersfieldisthriving-collab/audience-discovery/README.md

-# audience-discovery
+# Audience Discovery

-lead gen for paid promos for ppro
+Find public sponsorship-ready newsletters, creators, YouTubers, podcasts, and communities for paid promotion prospecting.

+This tool is for discovery and manual review only.
+It does not send emails automatically.